Fayetteville City Council approves more SROs

 FAYETTEVILLE, Ark.
-(KNWA/KFTA) — Fayetteville City Council voted 8-0 to approve an additional school resource officer for the district.
+(KNWA/KFTA) — Fayetteville City Council voted 8-0 to approve an additional school resource officer for the district Tuesday, Aug.
+16.

 There are currently six school resource officers in Fayetteville and this will be the seventh.
 The resolution will also add an additional two school resource officers every year until all schools have their own.
 There are 15 schools in the district with another one being built.

-It was a packed meeting room with public comment on the topic lasting more than an hour.
+It was a packed meeting room with public comments on the topic lasting more than an hour.

 Fayetteville Superintendent Dr. John L. Colbert was supportive of adding more SROs.